On superstatistics and black hole quasinormal modes

 \section{Non-extensive entropies with free parameters}

-The entropies studied in the previous section seem to be the only generalization to Shannon's entropy that only depends on the probability.
+The entropies studied in the previous section seem to be the only generalization to Shannon's entropy that only depend on the probability.
 Nonetheless, there are several other generalizations that have free parameters {besides Tsallis entropy}.
-In this section we calculate $j_{min}$ for these entropies.
+We will focus our attention to a set of entropies that have been used in connection to the black hole area entropy law.
+The expressions for these entropies are written in terms of the Bekenstein-Hawking entropy $S_{BH}$, therefore we will follow \cite{everton2} to simplify the derivation of $j_{min}$.